kingston-hackSpace/RFID_NFC/README.md

 3. [Tag to play video in a Raspberry Pi](https://github.com/kingston-hackSpace/RFID_NFC/blob/main/tag_video.py)

+4. [Tag to play video in a Raspberry Pi + specific card ID]

 ## Projects / Tutorials  for ADAFRUIT PN532 NFC/RFID controller

 *Note: We don't have this equipment at hackSpace.*